Syncaidius/experimentalstuff/trunk/expression2lifesupport/readmeh.txt

-E:rdIsPump()				- Returns 1 if the entity is a resource pump E:rdIsValve()				- Returns 1 if the entity is a resource valve E:rdIsDevice()				- Returns 1 if the entity works with resource distribution 3

-E:rdCapacity( "resource name" )		- Returns the capacity of an RD entity.
+E:rdIsPump()				- Returns 1 if the entity is a resource pump E:rdIsValve()				- Returns 1 if the entity is a resource valve E:rdIsDevice()				- Returns 1 if the entity works with resource distribution 3 E:rdName()				- Returns the name of an RD device (probably works for most other Gmod Entities too) E:rdCapacity( "resource name" )		- Returns the capacity of an RD entity.
 E:rdNetCapacity( "resource name" ) 	- Returns the capacity of the entire network the entity belongs to